Staff Spotlights

 Sheeja Susan, Software Development Specialist

-At Argonne, Sheeja is responsible for developing and maintaining frontend screens within the ALCF portal and Allocation Request Management websites.
-She also creates test automation scripts to ensure the website pages run correctly.
-Sheeja was part of the team for the migration process from AngularJS to Angular for ALCF.
-As an individual player, she has developed ALCF screens such as Director’s Discretionary Allocation Request, View Systems and many pages for the administrators, and helped with the page routing.
-She works closely with UX/design teams and effectively translates design concepts into functional web pages.
+Sheeja Susan joined the ALCF in 2019 as a software development specialist in the Advanced Integration group.
+She was a contractor for five years and became a full-time employee in 2024.
+At the ALCF, Sheeja is responsible for developing and maintaining frontend screens within the ALCF Portal and Allocation Request Management (ARM) websites.
+She also creates test automation scripts to ensure the websites run correctly, and was part of the team that managed migration from AngularJS to Angular in ALCF scripts.
+She has developed ALCF screens such as the Director’s Discretionary Allocation Request and View Systems pages—along with many others for administrators—and helped implement the page routing.
+She works closely with the ALCF UX/design teams and effectively translates design concepts into functional webpages.
 Coordinating with the backend team, Sheeja creates modular, reusable code components for the development of user-friendly, responsive pages across various screen sizes.
-She has written numerous test scripts in Cypress to test the functionality of webpages and helped to reduce the number of failing ALCF test scripts significantly.
+She has written numerous test scripts in Cypress to test the functionality of webpages and helped to reduce significantly the number of failing ALCF test scripts.

-In 2024, Sheeja mainly worked on the frontend development of Allocation Request Management (ARM) website and the new version of Director’s Discretionary Allocation Request form (DD Allocation Request form) for ALCF.
-The ALCF Allocations Committee reviews requests from the DD Allocation Request form through the Allocation Request Management site.
+Much of Sheeja’s work in 2024 revolved around the frontend development of ALCF ARM website and the new version of the Director’s Discretionary (DD) Allocation Request form.
+The ALCF Allocations Committee reviews requests from the DD Allocation Request form through the ARM site.
 The ARM site is the internal clearinghouse for ALCF staff to view, analyze, and ultimately approve allocation requests.
-Within the site, the Committee reviews a project’s goals and needs to discern whether the project fits with the ALCF resources and mission.
-Sheeja also participated in the ALCF portal development - to replace UB3 home page and login section with that of Portal, to create functionalities for the redirection of UB3 specific URLs from email links, and to modify UB3 menu with the same look and feel of the Portal menu.
-Lastly, she was also able to successfully implement Angular Route Guards to activate/deactivate the navigation to specific routes in ALCF.
+Within the site, the committee reviews a project’s goals and discerns whether the project fits with the ALCF resources and mission.
+Sheeja also participated in the ALCF portal development to replace the UB3 home page and login section with that of portal, to create functionalities for the redirection of UB3-specific URLs from email links, and to modify the UB3 menu to share the same look and feelas the portal menu.
+Lastly, she was also able to successfully implement Angular Route Guards to activate and deactivate specific navigation routes.

 Peter Upton, Systems Integration Administrator/Support